Spain faces migration pressures

 The recent formation of a far-right government in Italy determined to close the borders to new migrants coincided with a change of government in Spain, where centre-left leaders displayed a more welcoming attitude.

-Spanish Interior Minister Fernando Grande-Marlaska also announced that he intends to dismantle the razor-sharp blades at the fences at some of Spain's borders.
+Spanish Interior Minister Fernando Grande-Marlaska also announced that he intends to dismantle the razor-sharp blades at fences along some of Spain's borders.

 It did not take long for people-smuggling criminal gangs to work out that Spain is now Europe's "soft spot".

-The number of refugee arrivals on Spain's territory is currently running at more than three times the levels in the comparable period last year.
+The number of refugee arrivals on Spain's territory is now running at more than three times the levels in the comparable period last year.

 Quite apart from the strain on Spanish social services, the political dilemmas facing Spain's new leaders are acute.

-The Spanish, who claim Gibraltar as their own land, dismiss Britain's presence as a "colonial vestige" and are determined to press the British hard about the status of the territory, especially since the United Kingdom is now leaving the European Union.
+The Spanish, who claim Gibraltar as their own land, dismiss Britain's presence as a "colonial vestige" and are determined to press the British hard about the territory's status.

 Strangely, however, Spain refuses to recognise that its own two enclaves in Morocco, which are claimed by the Moroccans, represent a comparable colonial problem to that of Britain's Gibraltar, or may require a similar solution.

 French President Emmanuel Macron, who visited Spain last week, is keen to help.
-He has signed a joint appeal with Spanish Premier Pedro Sánchez, affirming the urgency of "building a model of migration based on solidarity and respect for human rights" in Europe.
-France has also offered to admit some of the refugees from the Aquarius ship which landed in Spain.
+He has signed a joint appeal with Mr Sanchez, affirming the urgency of "building a model of migration based on solidarity and respect for human rights" in Europe.
+France has also offered to admit some of the refugees from the Aquarius.

 And since they have no parliamentary majority, elections may not be that far off.